gkjohnson/closed-chain-ik-js/README.md

 restPoseSet : Boolean = false
 ```

+When set to `true` [Solver](#Solver) will try to move this joints dofValues towards the rest pose values without compromising the other goals.

 ### .setDoF

 ```js
 setDoF( ...dof : Array<DOF> ) : void
 ```

+Sets the degrees of freedom of the joint.
+Arguments must be passed in X, Y, Z, EX, EY, EZ order without duplicate values.
+All relatd degree of freedom values are reset.

 ### .clearDoF

 ```js
 clearDoF() : void
 ```

+Clears all degrees of freedom.

 ### .set\[ \* \]Values